adon-cloudcannon/astro-component-starter/src/content/pages/why.md

       As more and more <a href="https://cloudcannon.com/partner-program/"
       target="_blank" rel="noopener">partner agencies</a> are building client
-      sites with CloudCannon, we wanted to help out by providing a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
+      sites with CloudCannon, we wanted to help out by providing the foundations for Astro components that output static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
     imageSource: /src/assets/images/component-library/sunset.jpg
     imageAlt: Sunset